Siarrawood/Kickstarter-Analysis/README.md

 * Learning the Markdown Syntax was a challenge for me as I have never used Github or made a README.
 I kept getting an error when uploading my graphs from the Excel worksheet into the README.
 * I also had difficulty getting my graphs inserted in the README as I did not realize I had to upload it to GitHub before I could reference it in the README.
 ## Results
-* Overall, the data exemplifies that theater is a very populat and successful type of campaign.
+* Overall, the data exemplifies that theater is a very popular and successful type of campaign.
 * The launch date of a campaign does correlate with its success.
 There is a spike of successful campaigns beginning in June that dwindles off by the end of the year.
 * Campaigns launched in the spring and summer months, particulary May, June, and July are more likely to be successful than those beginning in the winter months like November and December.
 Louise should aim to launch her campaign during May or June.
 This could be due to holidays in the winter months, as people are spending more during these months.
 * Failed Kickstarter campaigns have much higher fundraising goals than those that are successful.
 It is better to have a more reasonable goal under $5,000.
 Furthermore, campaigns that were funded with under $4,000 had the most success rate at about 80%.
 * One limitation of this dataset is the lack of data on the donors.
 It would be useful to know their preferred method of donation or previously effective fundraising strategies.
 * Some other limitations of this dataset include not knowing the target audience completely.
 It would be helpful to look at the demographics and behaviors of Louise's target audience as this could affect her campaign.
 Knowing the age and geographical location of the play's audience could help give additional insight and help with campaign strategics.
-*
 * We could create a pivot graph that illustrates which methods of donation made the most money between online, mail, or in-person donations.
-Similary, we could make a graph that depicts the best fundraising strategies (events, phone calls, direct mail, or email) .
+Similary, we could make a graph that depicts the best fundraising strategies (events, phone calls, direct mail, or email).